amosproj/amos2021ss02-project2-context-map/doc/Test common standards.md

 ## Test code standards
 ### The test runner
 The test runner is responsible for running tests.
-We use the **TODO** test runner for all code in the repository, for all types of tests.
+We use the [cypress](https://www.cypress.io/) test runner for all code in the repository, for all types of tests.

 **TODO**: Add some short description of how to execute the tests and give a link for further information and instructions.
+See [issue](https://github.com/amosproj/amos-ss2021-project2-context-map/issues/22).

 ### Test design
 A test tests the behavior of a single unit (for unit tests) or the integrated set of multiple units that interact with each other (for E2E tests).
 All types of tests **SHOULD** only test a single condition.
 They are a necessary part of a source code contribution and are therefore part of the living code in the repository.
 While they are not part of the productive code, all rules and definitions for productive code also applies to test code.
 In particular, they should be clean, well documented, consistent with the productive code and maintainable.